joalla/discogs_client/docs/source/fetching_data.md

 [<User 1053297 'ManikRecs'>, <User 1241908 'neurosis76'>, <User 8867757 'silyn1'>, <User 3410038 'evasstra'>]
 ```

-There are some more attributes available.
-Find out about them in the reference docs of the {class}`~discogs_client.models.CommunityDetails` class.
+Additional attributes are also available.
+Learn more about them in the reference docs of the {class}`~discogs_client.models.CommunityDetails` class.

 ## Collection Data